Wine 101: Choosing a Wine For a First Date

 • Default Helvetica Segoe Georgia Times

-PhillyBite10Philadelphia, PA - First dates are nerve-wracking enough without having to worry about what wine to choose to impress your new friend!
-One of the great things about wine on a date is that one bottle is a defined amount, normally about five glasses.
-If shared equally it is unlikely that you will fall off your chair drunk after half a bottle of wine!
-However, there are some other social sins that can be committed whilst choosing wine on a date.
-Also, See.
-Philly's Outdoor Date Suggestions
+PhillyBite10Philadelphia, PA - First dates are nerve-wracking enough without worrying about what wine to impress your new friend!
+One of the great things about wine on a date is that one bottle is a defined amount, usually about five glasses.
+If shared equally, it is unlikely that you will fall off your chair drunk after half a bottle of wine!
+However, other social sins can be committed while choosing wine on a date.

 Getting Started